Care-Repair

 Medium stone

-・Minimize the uneven texture produced by the rough stone.
+・Minimize the uneven texture produced by the rough stone.・Clean up the appearance of the blade.

 Finishing stone

-・Give it the finishing touches to draw out the knife’s original durability.
+・Make the texture even cleaner.・Give it the finishing touches to draw out the knife’s original durability.

 Furthermore, it is necessary to start in order from the rougher stone before going more granular when using a whetstone.
 When starting with the rough stone, follow up with the medium stone, and then the finishing stone.
 When starting with the medium stone, follow up with the finishing stone.